-Establishing a price for standing hay can be a challenge because supply and demand can vary greatly from year to year and markets are local.
+Establishing a price for standing hay can be a challenge because markets are local and supply and demand can vary greatly from year to year.
 The simplest way to determine the price of standing hay is to sum the costs of cutting and baling and subtract it from the baled hay price.
 At times, the sales agreement will also include a risk deduction of five to 15 per cent.

 The baled price of hay for your area can be found:

 - On-line in classified web sites.

 These listings may also have some standing hay advertised in your area.